chris1111/Wireless-Ralink-Panel-Utility/README.md

 ### Works from Mac OS X Snow Leopard 10.6.8 to macOS Catalina 10.15

-### Update 27 July 2021 add support macOS Big Sur 11
+### Update 13 Sept 2021 Not support macOS Big Sur 11

 - OS X El Capitan 10.13 and above you must have the SIP Security disable